dbca-wa/cddp-ingester/README.md

 # Docker image

-To build a new Docker image from the `Dockerfile`:
+To build a new ingester Docker image from the `Dockerfile`:

-    docker image build -t dbcawa/cddp-ingester .
+    docker image build -t dbcawa/cddp-ingester -f Dockerfile.ingester .

+To build a new metadata Docker image from the `Dockerfile`:

+    docker image build -t dbcawa/cddp-metadata -f Dockerfile.metadata .